How to order certified copies of certificates and documents held on the Companies House register.

 - visiting one of our information centres

-There are 2 different types of service.
+There are 2 different types of service: standard and same day.

 This costs £15.
 We aim to process these orders within 4 working days.
 Standard orders are sent by Royal Mail Second Class Delivery.